Knowing These 5 Job Search Trends Could Give You the Edge

 How many job seekers look for work today has also changed.
 If you’re searching for a new role this year, here are a few tips and trends to keep in mind.

 1. Flexible work is here to stay

-Research from Robert Half found that 85 per cent of workers are interested in hybrid or fully remote positions.
+Research from Robert Half found that half of employees currently working remotely would look for another job if their employer required them to return to the office full time.
 In response to this trend, many employers are offering flexible work arrangements for the long term, including full-time remote work.